 Poet, screenwriter, educator, and performer Fatimah Asghar is a Pakistani, Kashmiri, Muslim American writer.
-Fatimah Asghar is the author of the poetry collection If They Should Come for Us (One World/Random House, forthcoming 2017) and the chapbook After (Yes Yes Books, 2015).
+Fatimah Asghar is the author of the poetry collection If They Come for Us (One World/Random House, 2018) and the chapbook After (Yes Yes Books, 2015).
 She is also the writer and co-creator of the Emmy-nominated Brown Girls, a web series that highlights friendships between women of color.
 Her work has been featured on news outlets such as PBS, NPR, Time, Teen Vogue, Huffington Post, and others.
 In 2011 she created a spoken word poetry group in Bosnia and Herzegovina called REFLEKS while serving a Fulbright fellowship, where she studied theater in post-genocidal countries.

 Asghar is a member of the Dark Noise Collective and a Kundiman Fellow.
 In 2017, she was a recipient of the Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation and listed on Forbes’s 30 under 30 list.